Are you looking for a non-boring way to increase your students’ reading comprehension and boost reading test scores?

 Choose a book that aligns with what you’re teaching in class.
-You want to ensure that whichever book you choose has sufficient information/enough words.
+You want to ensure that the chosen book has sufficient information/enough words.

-Step 2: Create Leveled Comprehension Questions and/or Statements from the Texts
+Step 2: Create Leveled Comprehension Questions and/or Statements.

 The idea is that some questions are harder to answer than others.

-Write a variety of statements/questions .. some that students will easily find the answers to and others that will require much more searching and thinking.
+Write a variety of statements/questions .. some that learners will easily find the answers to and others that will require more searching and thinking.

-Throw in a couple of questions that can’t be answered directly from the text.
-These questions rely on readers’ prior knowledge and personal experiences.
+Throw in a couple of questions that can’t be answered directly from the text; readers will have to rely on prior knowledge and personal experiences.

-You don’t have to reinvent the wheel … I’m sure many of the texts you’re already using with students have free questions and statements somewhere online.
+You don’t have to reinvent the wheel.
+Many of the texts you’re already using with students have accompanying questions and statements.

-Tweak them a bit for your needs, and you’re good to go.
+Simply tweak them a bit for your needs.

-Below are the questions and statements I created for my two book examples.
+Following are the questions and statements for the two book examples.